QuantumRaC/Cybersec-Archive/notes/network_notes.md

     - `MOVE <sequence_set> <mailbox>` moves specified message to another mailbox
     - `COPY <sequence_set> <data_item_name>` copies specified message to another mailbox
     - `LOGOUT` logs out

+#### Security / Encryption

+<a name="tls"> </a>

+- **TLS (Transport Layer Security)**
+  - layer 6
+  - cryptographic protocol that allows secure (confidential & intact) comms between client and server over insecure network
+  - upgrade of SSL (Secure Sockets Layer) in 1999
+  - *TLS certificate*:
+    > server admin creates Certificate Signing Request, submits to Certificate Authority;
+    > CA verifies CSR & issues digital cert;
+    > signed cert can be used to identify the server or client to others
+    > signed cert must be installed on host for host to confirm its validity
+  - packets are encrypted, need access to private key
+  - only changes HTTP; TCP and IP are not modified

 ## Routing Algorithms